aqaPayam/CIFAR10_Image_Classification_Colorization/README.md

 ## Acknowledgments

-This project is part of the Deep Learning course at [Institution Name] by Dr. Soleymani.
+This project is part of the Deep Learning course by Dr. Soleymani.